lilive/Freeplane-Jumper/README.md

 ## Compilation from the sources

-There is no need to compile *Jumper.groovy*, Freeplane will do it.

-But if you modify the scripts in *src/main* you have to build the *Jumper.jar* yourself.
+If you want to build the add-on installation file `jumper.addon.mm` yourself, you have to build the library before to package the addon.

-To do that, install gradle and run the command `gradle build` in a terminal.
-The jar will be created in the *lib* directory.
+- Install Freeplane (of course !)
+- Download the source
+- Install gradle
+- Open `build.gradle` with a text editor and modify the paths in `repositories.dirs[]` to point to your Freeplane installation
+- Get a command prompt at the root of the sources folder
+- `gradle build` will create the file lib/bookmarks.jar

+Now you can open `jumper.mm` with Freeplane and package the addon with [Tools > Developer Tools > Package add-on for publication](https://freeplane.sourceforge.io/wiki/index.php/Add-ons_(Develop)).
+This will create the file `jumper-vx.x.x.addon.mm`.
+Open this file with Freeplane to install the add-on.